 The mercury levels have been soaring high and the newspaper headlines scream about how the country is bracing itself for the hottest summer this year.
 What’s summer without Mangoes?!
-This issue of Good Health Naturally, we will be discussing the madness of mangoes and why it is fondly called the King of Fruits.
+This issue of Good Health Naturally, we will be discussing all about the King of Fruits.

 History & Etymology:

 Mango belongs to the Scientific family of Anacardiaceae and genus Mangifera.
 The widely popular Indian mango is known scientifically as Mangifera indica.
 It is widely cultivated in the tropical and subtropical areas.
 Known as Manga(Raw mango)/Mambazham(Juicy and pulpy mango) in Tamil and (Kachha/Paka)Aam in Hindi- Mango is one of the few edible items whose etymology dates back to India.
 Statistics have it that the first usage of the word is said to have been derived from the Malayalam word of manna and the Portugese word of manga- which eventually refined itself to Mango as in New English.

 The first description of Mangoes on a recorded text dates back to 1510- in Italian by Ludivico di Verthema.
 Ancient mythological scriptures also tell us many interesting aspects about Mangoes.
 The famous “Thiruvilayadal” story of how a Mango was used to test between Lord Ganesha and Lord Muruga- and how when declared lost- Lord Muruga fumed away to the hills of Palani is known to all.
 Also- due to its sanctity- mango leaves are adorned on the entrance porch of a house where any celebration is being held.
 Also in Jainism, the Goddess Ambika is depicted as sitting below a mango tree.